bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 1. Describe component state.

 1. Describe props.
+- props are used to give other componets data to use from the paranet component

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?